lando/lando/docs/config/services.md

 Shared Files
 ------------

-While you can also share in additional files and directories via our [sharing plugin](./sharing.md) or with docker volumes (see [Advanced Service Configuration](#advanced-service-configuration) below) we share a few useful host directories into each service.
+While you can also share in additional files and directories via our [sharing plugin](./sharing.md) or with docker volumes (see [Advanced Service Configuration](#advanced-service-configuration) below), we share a few useful host directories into each service.

 | Host Location | Container Location |
 | -- | -- | -- |